outseta/outseta-toolkit/README.md

 ## Contributing

 Contributions welcome.
-Submit pull requests for improvements.
+View the [contributing guide](./CONTRIBUTING.md) for more information.

 ## Support